Recreational Fishing Survey and Data Standards

 While these standards were established in 2020, several are already in use: Standards 1-4 are part of NOAA Fisheries’ certification and transition policies and procedural directives; Standard 5 is part of cooperative agreements between the agency and its partners; and Standard 6.1 is part of the program’s regional implementation planning process.

 The implementation of the remaining standards will be phased.
-To help our partners and data customers familiarize themselves with the standards and with changes to the way NOAA Fisheries will present its recreational fisheries statistics, the agency will:
+To help our partners and data customers familiarize themselves with the standards and with changes to the way NOAA Fisheries will present its recreational fisheries statistics, the agency has: